Nurtau/densys-front/README.md

 Front-end is built with TypeScript, React.

-Back-end is build with Python, FastAPI, Docker.
+Back-end is built with Python, FastAPI, Docker.

 Contract between front-end and back-end is established by OpenAPI.